This splits up the langchain repo to be more maintainable and scalable, an inevitable part of every integration-heavy open source framework:

 - Updated Modeling Code:

-mentioned that the updated modeling code for Mixtral has been pushed. - Auxiliary Balancing Loss for the Router:
+@bjoernpmentioned that the updated modeling code for Mixtral has been pushed. - Auxiliary Balancing Loss for the Router:

-provided a sample code snippet, which indicates that it should be possible to enable this feature in Axolotl by adding"output_router_logits: true"
+@bjoernpinquired about the activation of the auxiliary balancing loss for the router.
+According to@caseus_, enabling this feature is done through the configuration.@caseus_provided a sample code snippet, which indicates that it should be possible to enable this feature in Axolotl by adding"output_router_logits: true"undermodel_config. - Loading Multiple Datasets:

-, the loading should work fine if using quotes or if they have not updated to the latest mixtral update for Axolotl.
+@le_messreported an issue with loading multiple datasets that have-in their names, and asked if anyone else had encountered this problem.
+According to@nanobitzand@noobmaster29, the loading should work fine if using quotes or if they have not updated to the latest mixtral update for Axolotl.

 â· #other-llms (3 messages):